 STEP 1: Deal with the emotion

-Empathize, acknowledge, verbalize their feelings for them, help them understand and cope with their emotions.
+- Help them understand and cope with their emotions

 STEP 2: Reconnect and comfort

 - Bring them back to their safe place— you

 This is the calm ‘processing’ time where you guide, teach and listen to your child.